 Polycystic Kidney Disease: It is a genetic disease and it can destroy kidney.
 No DNA test is available for determining the disease.

-Hypertrophic Cardiomyopathy: It is a form of heart disease but Heritability it has not found in the Norwegian Forest Cat.
+Hypertrophic Cardiomyopathy: It is a form of heart disease but Heritability it has not found in them.

 Retinal Dysplasia: This is an eye defect which create spots on the retina but it never spoil their vision.

 Norwegian Cat does not need extra care.
-Coat can be brushed once or twice in a week.
-Bristle brush, wire slicker brush or stainless steel comb brush should be used.
+The coat can be brushed once or twice a week.
+A bristle brush, wire slicker brush or stainless steel comb brush should be used.
 Bath is not necessary for them.
-Having waterproof coat it is very difficult to get them wet.
+Having a waterproof coat it is very difficult to get them wet.

 Brush their teeth to protect them from periodontal disease.
-Weekly brushing is better choice.
-The corners of the eyes should be wiped with soft cloth.
+Weekly brushing is the better choice.
+The corners of the eyes should be wiped with a soft cloth.
 To avoid infection separate cloth should be used to clean each eye.
-Ears also check weekly.
+Ears also should be checked weekly.
 Try to Keep them indoor for protecting them from the diseases of other cat and other wild animals attack.

-Please contact with specialize rescue groups if you find a shelter less Norwegian Forest Cat.
-Also contact with them if you are interested in adopting a cat.
+Please contact with specializing rescue groups if you find a shelterless Norwegian Forest Cat.
+Also, contact them if you are interested in adopting a cat.
 Here we list out some best specialize rescue groups.